 It's now October and that means that the physical CD package of Album 58: The Ties That Bind is finally available in stores.
 You can also order it from Amazon or CBD.
 It contains all 14 episodes and behind the scenes material on 5 CDs.
 If you're only listening to the radio broadcasts of these episodes, it's important to note that the album version of The Ties that Bind contains extra scenes which were too long to broadcast.
 The final episode, for example, is over 33 minutes long on the album version.
 This extended version can also be heard on the Odyssey Adventure Club or via digital download.
 And while you're listening to Album 58, why not take the opportunity to send in your questions to The Whit's End Podcast for an upcoming interview with writer Paul McCusker.
 The deadline for sending in questions has been extended to November 1st.
 You can submit your questions about Album 58 through their contact page.

 The Whit's End Podcast has released an interview with Brock Eastman, former Odyssey Adventure Club producer and co-host of Adventures in Odyssey's Social Shout Out.
 Brock talks about the book series he is writing, Sages of Darkness, and his Kickstarter project to finance it.
 He also discusses CrimsonPulse Media, the rewards he has lined up on Kickstarter, his position at Compassion International and more.
 You can check out the podcast interview.

-Today's Adventures in Odyssey episode review from the AIO Update is of A Good and Faithful Servant from Album 4: The FUN-damentals.
-In this episode the Barclays get a budget for the first time, and so Jimmy and Donna must learn how to handle their finances.
-You can read our episode review below.
+The next Adventures in Odyssey episode review from the AIO Update is of Our Best Vacation Ever from Album 5: Daring Deeds, Sinister Schemes.
+In this episode the Barclays take the best vacation they've ever had—without leaving Odyssey!
+You can read our full episode review below.